AIBC

 More information about digital seals can be found here.

 Access to electronic contracts is sent via email.
-Contract seals, credit card receipts, and a copy of the order form are sent in the mail after payment is processed.
+Credit card receipts and a copy of the order form are sent in the mail after payment is processed.

 Attach the receipt to the document until you receive the sticker at a later date.
 The contract will be valid in the interim period with the receipt attached.